funblaster22/IMSAband/src/pages/about.md

 She has, among many accomplishments,

 - Sang with the Lincoln Opera Company
-- Revitalized the Aurora University Music Program
+- Revitalized the Aurora University music program
 - Competed in the International Bel Canto competition
-- Received multiple _Who's Who Among American Teachers'_ Awards
+- Received multiple _Who's Who Among American Teachers'_ awards
-- Developed an Instrumental Music Program at Rosary High School
+- Developed an instrumental music program at Rosary High School
-- Conductor and Artistic Director of the Fox Valley Festival Chorus
+- Conductor and artistic director of the Fox Valley Festival Chorus
 - Graduated from Northwestern University
 </div>